AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/ControlFlow/req.rst

-All the aspects of this requirement are validated by a the following set of testcases :
+The following set of testcases verifies compliance with this requirement:

 .. qmlink:: TCIndexImporter